axiom-data-science/pngpack/README.md

 Metadata includes global bounds to give the image context, values to allow unpacking each channel by a client, and statistics for each channel.

-There are 2 parts to pngpack: libpngpack, the C library, and pngpack-py, the Python module which wraps libpngpack.
+There are 2 parts to pngpack: [libpngpack](libpngpack/), the C library, and [pngpack-py](pngpack-py/), the Python module which wraps libpngpack.

 pngpack depends on libpng.

 ## Usage

+See the [libpngpack](libpngpack/) or [pngpack-py](pngpack-py/) README files for specific instructions for each library.

-To use pngpack, you initialize a pngpack instance, initialize channels for each array you wish to pack, optionally add additional metadata to each channel, add the channels to the pngpack instance.
+At a high level, to use pngpack, you initialize a pngpack instance, initialize channels for each array you wish to pack, optionally add additional metadata to each channel, add the channels to the pngpack instance.
 Then you can write the PNG to disk.

-There is an example file doing just this in both libpngpack and pngpack-py.
+The example file in each library shows how to do just this.

 ### Usage notes: